Philipp-sama123/VacanzeRomane/README.md

 _This should become a funny Third Person Close Combat Game, with a Car Controller_ _Currently the focus is on the Third Person Controller_

+> The Main Goal of the Game is to be funny/entertaining
+> additionally it should provide a learning source on how to do a Third Person Controller as well a Car Controller from Scratch

 ## MainFeatures [Goal] Third Person Controller

 - Smooth Combat System
-- Simple Easy Driving System
 - Authentic Style

-> The Main Goal of the Game is to be funny/entertaining
-> additionally it should provide a learning source on how to do a Third Person Controller as well a Car Controller from Scratch
 - Unique Style
 - Funny
 - own written camera